Course Outline

 Variables, Facts, and Templating for Government Applications

-- Utilizing facts and custom fact gathering for dynamic configurations
+- Utilizing facts and custom fact gathering to enhance government operations

-- Applying Jinja2 templating for configuration generation in government systems
+- Implementing Jinja2 templating for configuration generation in government systems

 Modules, Plugins, and Extensibility for Government Needs